Why Coaches Need Custom Websites vs Templates

 Imagine you charge $2,500 per coaching client.
 Your template site generates 10 leads per month.
 You convert one.
 That is $2,500 monthly. $30,000 annually.

-Stop thinking of a custom website as an expense.
-It is a revenue engine.
+Strategic design very quickly pays for itself.
+So I would encourage you to stop thinking of a custom website as an expense.
+It's your revenue engine!
 It is your most effective salesperson.
 It works 24 hours a day.
 It never calls in sick.
 It never takes vacations.

-The custom coach website vs template cost argument falls apart when you consider return on investment.
-Templates are cheap upfront.
-They are expensive in missed opportunities.
+The custom coach website vs template cost argument falls apart when you realize what high touch support you can get alongside affordability.

 A Story That Sticks

-Maria had a template site from a popular builder.
+By the time Maria met me, she had a site duck-taped together from a template on a popular page builder.
 It looked fine.
 Clean lines.
 Professional photography.
 Clear calls to action.

 A template could never do that.
 A template is a stranger.
 Custom design is a mirror.